Listen to the post, How To Get Stronger And Reach New Levels of Strength, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-On today’s episode I’m talking about how to reach new levels of strength.
+On today’s episode of Live Lean TV, I’m talking about how to get stronger and reach new levels of strength.

 Yes, this can be correct to a point.

-But people often neglect the importance of how focusing on building more strength can actually help accomplish more fat loss and muscle building faster.
+However, people often neglect the importance of how focusing on building more strength can actually help accomplish the goals of:

-The stronger you are, the more weight you can lift in the 8-12 rep hypertrophy zone.
+The stronger you are, the more weight you can lift in the 8-12 rep muscle building hypertrophy zone.

-The more weight you can lift in this zone, creates more of the necessary stimuli to build more muscle: muscle damage, muscle tension, and muscle burn.
+By lifting heavier weight in this hypertrophy zone, it creates more of the necessary stimuli to build more muscle.

-So the question now is, how do you train to get stronger and reach new levels of strength?
+The question now is, how do you train to get stronger, and reach new levels of strength?

-Well it depends on what your starting point is.
+It depends on where your current starting point is.

 If you’re a beginner to resistance training, with consistency, you can do pretty much any type of resistance training to build strength.

-The reason is because of the basic principle of progressive overload.
+The reason comes down to the basic principle of progressive overload.

-Since your body is not used to performing various exercises with any form of weight, you’re body is going to adapt by growing to get stronger.
+As a beginner, since your body is not used to performing various exercises with any form of weight, your body is going to adapt by growing to get stronger.

-However if you’re intermediate or advanced, you have to get more strategic with the way you set up your workouts.
+However, if you are intermediate or more advanced, you have to get more strategic with the way you set up your workouts, to build strength.

-Of course, I always recommend you invest in a good workout program designed by a professional, but if you refuse to do that…
+Of course, as I always say, I recommend you invest in a good workout program, designed by a professional, that is designed for you goals.

-Here are just 3 of the many strength building methodologies for more experienced lifters to follow:
+However, if you refuse to invest in yourself, here are 3 of the many strength building methodologies for more experienced lifters to follow:

-The technical definition of intensity is measured by how close you’re lifting to your 1 Rep Max (1RM).
+The technical definition of intensity is measured by how close you are lifting to your 1 rep max (1RM).

-This means to reach new levels of strength, you need to train with higher loads of weight relative to your 1RM.
+This means, to get stronger and reach new levels of strength, you need to train with higher loads of weight, relative to your 1RM.